 From setting an intention for your session, to incorporating a “mindful minute” into a meeting, to running entire sessions based around mindfulness, the following tips will help you create a more mindful virtual environment.

-Whether you’re teaching mindfulness to groups or students, or simply want to bring more mindfulness into your regular meetings on Zoom, these tips will help.
+Whether you’re teaching mindfulness to groups or students, looking for grounding exercises for Zoom meetings, or simply want to bring more mindfulness into your virtual calls, these tips will help.

 - Set an intention for your session – Meetings all need a purpose and an outcome, but intention-setting goes beyond that.
 Invite your participants to consider what their own private intention is.
 For example, “My intention is to live with joy today and stay grounded throughout the day.”
 You may also want to guide the group by setting an intention for the session as a whole.